Skeletal System Worksheets for Kids

 There are so many great questions and topics that you can talk about when you’re working on these skeletal system worksheets for kids.

-For example, as you learn about the legs in the arms, the radar and ulna are two separate bones that join the humerus to the hands but in the worksheets, it does not look that way.
+For example, as you learn about the legs in the arms, the radar and ulna are two separate bones that join the humerus to the hands, but in the worksheets, they do not look that way.

 The same goes for the tibia and fibula as well.
 Just be sure to point that out to your kids.